Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 ### You need to configure a virtual machine named VM1 to securely access stored secrets in an Azure Key Vault named az400-11566895-kv.
 To complete this task, sign in to the Microsoft Azure portal.

-- [x] You can use a system-assigned managed identity for a Windows virtual machine (VM) to access Azure Key Vault.
+- [x] 1.
 Sign in to Azure portal.
-Locate virtual machine VM1.
-Select Identity.
-Enable the system-assigned identity for VM1 by setting the Status to On.
+2. Locate virtual machine VM1.
+3. Select Identity.
+4. Enable the system-assigned identity for VM1 by setting the Status to On.
+5. Allow the managed identity of VM1 in Key vault using Access control (IAM) blade role assignment.
+[TODO: add a photo]

 ### You have an Azure virtual machine named VM1 that runs Linux.
 You plan to deploy the Desired State Configuration (DSC) extension to VM1.
 You need to grant the Log Analytics agent the appropriate directory permissions.
 How should you complete the command?